Newbury Park tube station

-Newbury Park is a London Underground station in Newbury Park, Ilford, London.
-It is on the Hainault loop of the Central line between Gants Hill and Barkingside stations, and is located in London fare zone 4.
+Newbury Park is a London Underground station in Newbury Park, Ilford.
+It is on the Hainault loop of the Central line, between Gants Hill and Barkingside stations.
+It is in London fare zone 4.

 The station was initially opened by the Great Eastern Railway on 1 May 1903 and subsequently transferred its services to the London and North Eastern Railway due to the amalgamation.
 Underground trains only started serving the station on 14 December 1947, operating via the Gants Hill tunnel.
 The line was extended to Hainault on 31 May 1948.
 The Grade II listed bus shelter designed by Oliver Hill opened on 6 July 1949.
 Lifts were fully installed at Newbury Park in November 2018 to provide step-free access to the station, approximately 10 years after TfL abandoned the project.

 Geography

 Newbury Park station is located in Newbury Park (in 1903 known as the Horns) of northeastern Ilford in the London Borough of Redbridge.
 It was built to serve the growing neighbourhood of Newbury Park where the earliest settlement, Birkbeck Estate, dates back to the 1880s.
 When Eastern Avenue was completed through Newbury Park as a bypass in 1920, development sprung-up around the area.
 Nearby landmarks include Oaks Park High School, Aldborough Primary School, St. Theresa Roman Catholic Church, Ilford War Memorial Gardens and Holiday Inn Express Hotel.

 Newbury Park station has two car parks; one connects to King George Avenue and the other to Eastern Avenue.
 Entrance to the station is via the bus shelter.